 The HRRP initially included three outcomes: readmissions after hospitalization for AMI, heart failure, and pneumonia.
 As part of the program, a readmission is defined as an admission to a hospital within 30 days of discharge from the same or another hospital.
-The HRRP takes an “all cause” approach in defining readmissions, so the reason for readmission does not need to be related to the initial hospitalization.
+The HRRP takes an all-cause approach in defining readmissions, so the reason for readmission does not need to be related to the initial hospitalization.
 Planned hospitalizations were originally counted as readmissions, but as of 2014 hospitals are not penalized for elective admissions.
 Readmissions following hospitalization for chronic obstructive pulmonary disease, total hip arthroplasty, and total knee arthroplasty were added in 2015, and readmission following coronary artery bypass graft will be added in 2017.
 Pneumonia readmissions will also be revised in 2017 to include aspiration pneumonia and sepsis patients with pneumonia present on admission (excluding patients with severe sepsis).

-Design Elements of HVBP and HRRP and Their Effect on Outcomes
+Design Elements of HVBP and HRRP and Their Effects on Outcomes

-The HVBP is funded through a percentage reduction from hospitals’ base operating diagnosis related group (DRG) payments, known as a “withhold.”
-In 2013 the reduction was 1%, but it has gradually increased by 0.25% each year and will reach 2% in 2017.
-The funds collected through the payment reduction are redistributed to hospitals on the basis of their Total Performance Score (TPS).
+The HVBP is funded through a percentage reduction from hospitals’ base operating diagnosis related group (DRG) payments, known as a withhold.
+In 2013, the reduction was 1%, but it has gradually increased by 0.25% each year and will reach 2% in 2017.
+The funds collected through the payment reduction are redistributed to hospitals on the basis of their total performance score (TPS).
 Hospitals may earn back funds that are less than, equal to, or more than the initial reduction; yet in practice, hospitals have faced only minor payment adjustments under the program (Table 3).
-The TPS is a composite indicator of a hospital’s performance during the measurement period as compared to a baseline period (Table 4) (19).
-As of 2015, for Clinical Process and Patient Experience measures, the performance period is a one-year timeframe that occurs in the calendar year two years prior to the program year whereas the baseline period is a one-year period that occurs four years prior to the program year.
+The TPS is a composite indicator of a hospital’s performance during the measurement period as compared with a baseline period (Table 4) (18).
+As of 2015, for clinical process and patient experience measures, the performance period is a one-year timeframe that occurs in the calendar year two years prior to the program year, whereas the baseline period is a one-year period that occurs four years prior to the program year.

 <COMP: PLEASE INSERT TABLE 3 AND 4 HERE>

-The design of the HRRP differs significantly from the HVBP, in particular HRRP relies solely on penalties while the HVBP includes rewards.
-Under HRRP, hospitals faced a maximum reduction in total DRG payments of 1% in 2013, 2% in 2014 and 3% in 2015.
-The maximum 3% penalty will continue through to 2017.
+The design of the HRRP differs significantly from that of the HVBP; in particular, the HRRP relies solely on penalties whereas the HVBP includes rewards.
+Under HRRP, hospitals faced a maximum reduction in total DRG payments of 1% in 2013, 2% in 2014, and 3% in 2015.
+The maximum 3% penalty will continue until 2017.
 The actual size of the penalty is determined by calculating the hospital’s excess readmission ratio, which compares its predicted and expected readmission levels during the performance measurement period.
 The performance measurement period is a three-year timeframe that ends over one year prior to the date that the penalty is levied.
-For example, for the 2013 fiscal year, the performance measurement period was July 1, 2008 to June 30, 2011.
-Readmission rates are risk-adjusted for to patient age, sex and comorbidities.
-Through the risk-adjustment process, a hospital’s excess readmission ratio is compared to the national average for hospitals treating a similar patient mix.
-Hospitals with better than expected readmission levels do not receive a bonus or any other form of incentive (Table 3).
+For example, for the 2013 fiscal year, the performance measurement period was July 1, 2008–June 30, 2011.
+Readmission rates are risk-adjusted for patient age, sex, and comorbidities.
+Through the risk-adjustment process, a hospital’s excess readmission ratio is compared with the national average for hospitals that are treating a similar patient mix.
+Hospitals with better-than-expected readmission levels do not receive a bonus or any other form of incentive (Table 3).